StefanLobbenmeier/video_provider/README.md

 - Imgur
 - Gfycat

+You can use VideoProvider offline (producing potentially unavailable videos) or CheckedVideoProvider online (which only returns the videos actually available).

 More will follow, feel free to make pull requests or raise issues with examples.

 ## Usage